rsdoiel/antenna/writing.md

 date: 2025-06-03, from: John August blog

-New forms of video creation are coming to disrupt the entertainment industry, but will they succeed?
+<p>New forms of video creation are coming to disrupt the entertainment industry, but will they succeed?
 John and Craig look at verticals and Veo 3 to see where we might be heading, and what our industry’s past innovations might tell us about about the future.
-We also look at Memorial Day’s banner box office, and [&#8230;]
+We also look at Memorial Day’s banner box office, and [&#8230;]</p>
 The post <a href="https://johnaugust.com/2025/the-old-new-video-problem">The Old New Video Problem</a> first appeared on <a href="https://johnaugust.com">John August</a>.

 <audio crossorigin="anonymous" controls="controls">